What are your hours?

 From the calls we receive at the studio we know that price is one of the top considerations folks have when choosing a photographer but not usually the only one.
 We believe that choosing a portrait photographer solely based on the cost may lead to disappointment.

 Our prices are based on a number of set factors like providing a gorgeous brick and mortar location that people can feel great walking into, highly qualified & friendly staff and a one-of-a-kind experience.
-Campbell Salgado photographers have over 22 years of photography under the belts, over 5000 photo sessions, 1,000,000+ frames taken and over 3,500 happy clients.
+Campbell Salgado photographers have 23+ years of photography under the belts, over 5000 photo sessions, 1,250,000+ frames taken and over 4,200 happy clients.

 Our sitting fees range from $200 to $300 in the studio and $400 to $500 on location (the sitting is a service fee and does not include any prints or digital files).
-Our retouched 8x10s photographs are $100 each and packages that include print and digital files start at $500 for Original Portraits™ and Vignettes™ experiences and $1200 for El Corazon™.
-We've detailed pricing more completely on each of our unique photo style's pages.
+Our retouched 8x10s photographs are $100 each and packages that include print and digital files start at $500.
+To view specific photo styles and rates visit Original Portraits™ for studio portraits, Vignettes™ for on-location experiences and El Corazon™ for children’s fine art portraiture.

 Come in for a complimentary planning session and we'll take that opportunity to show you how a professional photography studio can knock it out of the park.

-To give you the most accurate pricing we need to find out what you are looking for first.—whether it's wall portraits, books or digital files—so we can estimate what you may want to budget for.
-We've included a price estimator on each 'Photo Style' and 'Who We Photograph' page.
+To give you the most accurate pricing we need to find out what you are looking for firs.—whether it's wall portraits, books or digital files—so we can estimate what you may want to budget for.
+We've included a price estimator and an a la carte price list on each 'Photo Style' and 'Who We Photograph' pages.

-Contact us at the bottom of this page and we’ll happily share an additional price estimate based on your needs, and more details about our session choices.
+Contact us and we’ll happily share an additional price estimate based on your needs, and more details about our session choices.
 Schedule a complimentary portrait planning session and you'll receive a folder with a complete price and product list.

 We do!
 When you place your order, you have the option to set up payment terms, in up to three installments.
 We will secure your order by credit card, and you may pick up your order after the final payment has been received.

 The Original Portraits™ sessions happen in our Sellwood studio; indoors and outdoors in our gorgeous portrait garden.
-Multiple backgrounds and outfit changes make this our deluxe session option—60-80 luxurious minutes of Kim's photographic attention.
+Multiple backgrounds and outfit changes make this our deluxe session option—60-80 luxurious minutes of photographer Kim Campbell's photographic attention.

 The Vignettes™ photo style brings Kim Campbell on location to your home or favorite place in the Portland area.
 She'll spend two hours documenting your family in an expressive and candid style.